Pauline Laurens: Reception

-In Les femmes artistes au Salon de 1878 et à l'Exposition universelle, Anatole Alès (using the pseudonym Jean Alesson) writes about the Portrait of Mademoiselle M. B. exhibited at the 1878 Paris Salon: “Among the latest child portraits, we would like to mention the portrait by Pauline Laurens of a young girl in gray velvet with a pomegranate-red bow.
-The child, holding a hoop, is motionless only out of obedience.
-Life has not abandoned her.
+In Les femmes artistes au Salon de 1878 et à l'Exposition universelle, Anatole Alès (writing under the pseudonym Jean Alesson) commented on the Portrait of Mademoiselle M. B. shown at the 1878 Paris Salon: “Among the most recent child portraits, we would like to mention Pauline Laurens's portrait of a young girl in gray velvet with a pomegranate-red bow.
+The child, holding a hoop, remains motionless only out of obedience.
+Life has not left her.
 It is a beautiful painting, very distinguished” (page 14).